By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 Sources and references

-- Google Search Status Dashboard — Official May 2026 Core Update incident report
+- Google Search Status Dashboard: Official May 2026 Core Update incident report

-- Google Search Liaison — Official rollout confirmation on X
+- Google Search Liaison: Official rollout confirmation on X

-Rankings shifting after the May 2026 update?
+Rankings shifted after the May 2026 update?

 Elsner’s enterprise SEO team helps brands recover, audit AI-driven content risks, and build the topical authority Google now rewards.
 Talk to our specialists for a tailored update assessment.